Evaluating neural network explanation methods using hybrid documents and morphological agreement: Explanation methods

 where $L$ is the final layer, $k$ the target class and $R(e_{t,j})$ the relevance of dimension $j$ in the $t$'th embedding vector.
 For $\epsilon \rightarrow 0$ and provided that all nonlinearities up to the unnormalized class score are $\mathrm{relu}$, Epsilon LRP is equivalent to the product of input and raw score gradient (here: $\mathrm{grad}^\mathrm{dot}_{1 s}$) \cite{kindermans2016investigating}.
 In our experiments, the second requirement holds only for CNNs.

 Experiments by \citet{ancona2017unified} (see \secref{related-work}) suggest that LRP does not work well for LSTMs if all neurons -- including gates -- participate in backpropagation.
-We therefore use \citet{arras2017explaining}'s modification: sigmoid-activated gates are treated as time step-specific weights rather than neurons (see supplementary material).
+We therefore use \citet{arras2017explaining}'s modification and treat sigmoid-activated gates as time step-specific weights rather than neurons.
+For instance, the relevance of LSTM candidate vector $\vec{g}_t$ is calculated from memory vector $\vec{c}_t$ and input gate vector $\vec{i}_t$ as

+This is equivalent to applying \eqref{lrp} while treating $\vec{i}_t$ as a diagonal weight matrix.
+The gate neurons in $\vec{i}_t$ do not receive any relevance themselves.
+See supplementary material for formal definitions of Epsilon LRP for different architectures.